wp-plugins/widget-logic/readme.txt

 * Use 'wp_reset_query' fix -- Many features of WP, as well as the many themes and plugins out there, can mess with the conditional tags, such that is_home is NOT true on the home page.
 This can often be fixed with a quick wp_reset_query() statement just before the widgets are called, and this option puts that in for you rather than having to resort to code editing

-*  Don't cache widget logic results -- From v .58 the widget logic code should only execute once, but that might cause unexpected results with some themes, so this option is here to turn that behaviour off.

-* Load logic -- This option allows you to set the point in the page load at which your widget logic starts to be checked.
+* Load logic -- This option allows you to set the point in the page load at which your widget logic if first checked.
 Pre v.50 it was when the 'wp_head' trigger happened, ie during the creation of the HTML's HEAD block.
 Many themes didn't call wp_head, which was a problem.
 From v.50 it happens, by default, as early as possible, which is as soon as the plugin loads.
 You can now specify these 'late load' points (in chronological order):
 	* after the theme loads (after_setup_theme trigger)
 	* when all PHP loaded (wp_loaded trigger)
-	* after query variables set (parse_query)
+	* after query variables set (parse_query) – this is the default
 	* during page header (wp_head trigger)

 	You may need to delay the load if your logic depends on functions defined, eg in the theme functions.php file.
 Conversely you may want the load early so that the widget count is calculated correctly, eg to show an alternative layour or content when a sidebar has no widgets.

+*  Don't cache widget logic results -- From v .58 the widget logic code should only execute once, but that might cause unexpected results with some themes, so this option is here to turn that behaviour off.
+(The truth/false of the code will be evaluated every time the sidebars_widgets filter is called.

 == Frequently Asked Questions ==